Blog

 Yes, with simple products available in your kitchen.

-How long does a homemade drink keep?
+How long does a homemade drink last?

 Up to 24 hours in the refrigerator in an airtight container.